gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 |Civilian Travel Pay System|**End users**: All civilian members that travel and need to be reimbursed<br>**Requirements Owner:** Joint business system community that defines capability and required interfaces|
 |Planning for Aircraft In-Flight Refueling Missions|**End Users**: All military members and contractors that plan and execute refueling missions<br>**Requirements Owner**: Joint mission community that defines capability and required interfaces|

-Many of you inhabit acquisition roles, and have established connections to your requirements community.
-We are intentionally making a distinction between requirements communities and end-users - both matter, and both require the ideas discussed in Modules 1 and 2, like user-centered design and user interviews.

-We start here, because without established feedback and regular engagement with the user community, delivering valuable capability by software practitioners and the acquisition team would be pure luck.
+### !callout-info
+## BOTTOM LINE:

-**BOTTOM LINE**:  The views and positions of your end-users **and** the larger user community **must be considered** in organizational decisions.
+The views and positions of your end-users **and** the larger user community **must be considered** in organizational decisions.
+### !end-callout

 ### Software Practitioners
-Within the role of software practitioner, two groups emerge that further define its responsibilities: product (application) teams, and infrastructure teams.
+We subdivide this group by responsibilities: product (application) teams and infrastructure teams.
 Further subdividing this group is a useful starting point for discussing how to contract, and who you need to contract versus hire.
 Depending on the responsibilities of your organization, you may utilize organic resources, or manage (contract) for services that these teams provide.

 #### Product (Application) Team
 A product (application) team is responsible for delivering specific software application capabilities that are available via a mobile device, a computer, or an internet browser.